Beyond UCB: Optimal and Efficient Contextual Bandits with Regression Oracles: Optimality and universality

 \citet{slivkins2011contextual} derives fairly general results for nonparametric contextual bandits.
 As one example, their results imply that when $\cG$ is the set of all $1$-Lipcshitz functions over $\brk*{0,1}^{d}$, the optimal regret is $T^{\frac{1+d}{2+d}}$.
 Since such classes have $\Hiid(\cG,\veps)\propto\veps^{-d}$, our theorems recover this result.
 Similarly, for H\"older-smooth functions of order $\beta$, we have $p=d/\beta$ which yields the rate $T^{\frac{d+\beta}{d+2\beta}}$ \citep{rigollet2010nonparametric}.

 As a final example, \citet{bartlett2017spectrally} show that neural networks with appropriately bounded spectral norm and $\ls_{2,1}$ norm have $\Hiid(\cG,\veps)\propto\veps^{-2}$.
-Our theorems imply that $\wt{\Theta}(T^{3/4})$ is optimal for such models. \paragraph{Technical discussion.} The assumptions made in this section (tensorization, stochastic contexts) can be relaxed, but we do not have a complete picture of the optimal regret for all values of $p$ in this case.
+Our theorems imply that $\wt{\Theta}(T^{3/4})$ is optimal for such models. \paragraph{Discussion.} The assumptions made in this section (tensorization, stochastic contexts) can be relaxed, but we do not have a complete picture of the optimal regret for all values of $p$ in this case.
 For adversarial contexts and without the tensorization assumption, if $\cF$ has bounded \emph{sequential} metric entropy then Theorem 1 of \citet{rakhlin2014nonparametric} implies that there exists a choice for \alg such that $\RegSquare\leq{}T^{1-\frac{2}{2+p}}$ and thus \mainalg has $\Reg\leq{}\bigoh(T^{\frac{1+p}{2+p}})$ as in \pref{thm:universal_ub_tensor}, but only for $p\leq{}2$.
-On the other hand, for stochastic contexts it is also possible to show that a variant of the algorithm in \pref{thm:universal_ub_tensor} using slightly different concentration arguments matches the regret bound $\bigoh(T^{\frac{1+p}{2+p}})$ without the tensorization assumption, but only for $p\geq{}1$.

-Resolving the optimal dependence on $K$ for \richcbs seems challenging and likely requires more refined complexity measures; see also discussion in \citet{daniely2015multiclass}.
+On the other hand, for stochastic contexts it is also possible to show that a variant of the algorithm in \pref{thm:universal_ub_tensor} based on slightly different concentration arguments matches the regret bound $\bigoh(T^{\frac{1+p}{2+p}})$ without the tensorization assumption, but only for $p\geq{}1$.
+Resolving the optimal dependence on $K$ seems challenging and likely requires more refined complexity measures; see also discussion in \citet{daniely2015multiclass}.

 Previous works have given regret bounds for infinite policy classes that depend on the complexity (e.g., VC dimension) of the policy class \citep{beygelzimer2011contextual,foster2018contextual}.
 These guarantees are somewhat different than the ones we provide here, which depend on the complexity of the regression function class $\cF$ rather than the class of policies it induces (but require realizability).